 Mountain hut (dinner and breakfast)

 Today there is the option to explore the Galleria Lagazuoi, a restored First World War tunnel.
 The main walk takes you to under the shadow of the immense cliffs of the Tofana de Rozes, before heading into the valley.
-From Pian dei Menìs, the route climbs back into the hills.
-Walk near the splendid Cinque Torri (five towers) and onto the bold ridge that holds the Nuvolau hut.
-This small and simple hut is one the most atmospheric on the AV1.
-Nearby Rifugio Averau is our comfy alternative, and offers some of the best food on the route.
+From the valley we climb back into the hills near the splendid Cinque Torri (five towers) and to Rifugio Averau, sited in a small col.

 Mountain hut (dinner and breakfast)

-Retrace your steps down the ridge and skirt underneath it to reach Passo Giau, second of the road passes above Cortina.
+From Forcella Averau we drop to Passo Giau, the second of the road passes above Cortina.
 The hills beyond allow wide open walking over meadows, interspersed with short climbs.
 At the end of the day, the realm of Cortina is far behind and the Zoldo area looms large.
 Monte Pelmo is unmistakeable in view with its two summits.

 Mountain hut (dinner and breakfast)

-Passo Staulanza is crossed early today, being a wooded road pass.
-After Rifugio Coldai we pick up a long traverse around the back of Monte Civetta.
+Climbing from the road at Passo Staulanza, we pass Rifugio Coldai and the pretty turquoise lake of the same name.
+From here, pick up a long traverse around the back of Monte Civetta.
 We walk in and out of rocky hollows, the Civetta always on our left.
-Rolling downhill at the end of the day we come to Rifugio Vazzoler in its wooded setting.
+Rolling downhill at the end of the day we come to Rifugio Vazzoler, one of the more basic huts on the Alta Via 1 but charming in its wooded setting.

 Mountain hut (dinner and breakfast)